vishnuvij/Master_thesis/README.md

 ## Research Question
 The aim of this project is to develop a machine learning based approach that utilizes phylogenetic profiles to effectively identify erroneous ortholog assignments.
-Can the fasle positive orthology assinments in phylogenetic profiles be identified using neural networks ?
+Is it possible to detect and eliminate false positive orthology assignments in phylogenetic profiles through the use of neural networks?

 ## Method

 In this study, a novel approach for assessing the accuracy of the orthology prediction based